-- Decide which location the foreground monitor should be loaded. - 2.
-Assemble and link the foreground monitor program along with the location you decided. - 3.
-Configure the emulator as described in this chapter. (monitor type selection and monitor location). - 4.
-Load the foreground monitor program into memory by "Memory Load" feature.
+1. Decide which location the foreground monitor should be loaded.

+2. Assemble and link the foreground monitor program along with the location you decided.

+3. Configure the emulator as described in this chapter. (monitor type selection and monitor location).

-Foreground Monitor Address
+4. Load the foreground monitor program into memory by "Memory Load" feature.

+Note Changing this configuration drives the emulator into the reset state.
-You must specify foreground monitor start address when you select 'fg''by above configuration question "Monitor type".
-This address specification must be same with the address specification when you assemble the foreground monitor program.

-The address must be specified in a 24-bit hexadecimal address, and must be located on a 2K byte boundary other than 0 hex and 0f800 hex.
+Foreground Monitor AddressYou must specify foreground monitor start address when you select "fg" by above configuration question "Monitor type".
+This address specification must be same with the address specification when you assemble the foreground monitor program.The address must be specified in a 20-bit hexadecimal address, and must be located on a 2K byte boundary other than 0 hex.